-Entry without a degree may be possible, but it is unlikely unless you can demonstrate significant relevant work experience or specialised knowledge.
+Entry without a degree may be possible, but is unlikely unless you can show significant relevant work experience or specialised knowledge.

 - physical stamina for organising and setting up exhibitions.

-Commercial art galleries range in size enormously, from one-person outfits to large international organisations.
-Contemporary art galleries can have a short life span and small galleries can also come and go, often depending on the economic climate.
+Commercial art galleries range in size from one-person outfits to large international organisations.
+Contemporary art galleries can have a short lifespan and small galleries can also come and go, often depending on the economic climate.